hanami88/ePharmaStore/README.md

 ## 🙏 Thank You

 Thank you for taking the time to review my project.
-I appreciate your attention and welcome any feedback or suggestions.
+I appreciate your attention and welcome any feedback or suggestions